OctavianGM/R.p.p/README.md

 tOdO:
 -center R P S buttons in the middle
+-add a bit of design to the buttons
 -put the computer choice above with a picture once you click on any button -put a scoreboard below the buttons
 -stop the game and reset with Y/N input after one player reaches 5 points